Creative and Performing Arts

 UCC offers its students the opportunity to participate in a thriving and varied environment where the opportunities for involvement in the arts are endless.
-The University is home to the Glucksman and Jennings Art Galleries, Granary Theatre, internationally renowned academic programmes in music, drama and theatre studies, architecture, film and screen media, history of art and English as well as a myriad of student organised arts based clubs.
+The University is home to the Glucksman and Jennings Art Galleries, Granary Theatre, internationally renowned academic programmes in music, theatre and performative practices, architecture, film and screen media, history of art and English as well as a myriad of student organised arts based clubs.

 UCC offers wonderful opportunities to musicians, composers, dancers, artists, writers and actors, amongst others, through the UCC Quercus Creative and Performing Arts Programme.
 Applications are encouraged from top performing students who wish to continue to develop their artistic talents while at the same time pursuing a high-quality academic experience.
 UCC does not require applicants to follow a performance-related degree course and actively encourages applications from talented creative and performing artists whatever degree they choose.

-We believe that young people who may have decided not to pursue a performance-related degree, but who have exceptional talent, should be given the opportunity to continue to train and perform at the highest level within the university environment.
+We believe that young people who have exceptional talent, should be given the opportunity to continue to train and perform at the highest level within the university environment.

-The Scholarship can be renewed for subsequent years, subject to a Scholar making a sufficient contribution to the cultural and artistic life of UCC, engaging with the activities of the Quercus Talented Students’ Programme and being able to progress to the next level of study in their academic programme.
+The Scholarship can be renewed for subsequent years subject to the Scholar meeting the requirements of the Creative and Performing Arts Retention and Discontinuation Document and progression to the next level of study in their academic programme.